lucasthierry17/FindPicture/README.md

 ### 2D-Plot of the pictures
 The following picture shows the position of the images in x and y coordinates.
 Similar images are close to each other, meanwhile different images have a further images.
+As you see, there are some folders, which have quite a lot of similar images, which results in a rather compressed area in the visualisation.
 ![image](https://github.com/user-attachments/assets/c7f13eeb-2279-4adc-8191-4f5ebdab5fa4)